foundation/foundation-sites/docs/pages/off-canvas.md

 ## Off-canvas Position

 Foundation's Off-canvas is set to `position: fixed` by default using the `.off-canvas` class.
-This makes the off-canvas panel sit in relation to the viewport, and is the desired behavior for most users.
+This makes the Off-canvas panel sit in relation to the viewport, and is the desired behavior for most users.
 However you can also set an off-canvas container to `position: absolute` by using the alternative class `.off-canvas-absolute`.
 Also be sure to use the `.off-canvas-wrapper` when using this method.

 ```html_example
 <button type="button" class="button" data-toggle="offCanvasLeftSplit1">Open Left</button>